-- Physicians and nurses who care for patients with rare diseases and hospital administrators that provide services to people with rare diseases, and employees of the Division of the Nevada Department of Health and Human Services - Patients who have rare diseases and parents of children with rare diseases. - Administrators of organizations from both northern and southern Nevada who provide services to patients suffering from rare diseases.
+- Physicians and nurses who care for patients with rare diseases and Hospital administrators that provide services to people with rare disease, an employee of the Division of the Nevada Department of Health and Human Services - Patients who have rare diseases and parents of children with rare diseases. - Administrators of organizations from both northern and southern Nevada who provide services to patients suffering from rare diseases.

 If you are interested in being considered for a future Council Member appointment to the RDAC, contact Ashlyn Torrez by phone 775-447-0263, by email at atorrez@health. nv.gov, or by mail at: 4150 Technology Way, Ste.
-300, Carson City, NV 8970
+300, Carson City, NV 89706.

 Please submit a letter of interest and a resume or curriculum vitae.
-Materials submitted will be forwarded to the DHHS Director for consideration of possible appointment.
+Materials submitted will be forwarded to the DHHS director or consideration for possible appointment.